Pokemon Scarlet & Violet type chart: Strengths, weaknesses, resistances & immunities

 Pokemon Scarlet & Violet type chart

-Here you’ll find every Pokemon type featured in Pokemon Scarlet & Violet with their respective strengths, weaknesses, resistances, vulnerabilities, and immunities, if applicable.
+Here is a Pokemon type chart for Pokemon Scarlet & Violet with their respective strengths, weaknesses, resistances, and immunities.
 This will help you prepare for fights against different trainers and create a balanced team for different situations.

 |Bug||Grass / Dark / Psychic||Fairy / Fighting / Fire / Flying / Ghost / Poison / Steel||Fighting / Ground / Grass||Fire / Flying / Rock||—|